-- The Home Repair for the Elderly Program from the Fairfax Department of Housing and Community Development is designed to provide minor home repairs to eligible low and moderate income elderly homeowners residing in the property, as well as accessibility modifications for disabled homeowners.
+The Home Repair for the Elderly Program (HREP) from the Fairfax Department of Housing and Community Development provides free labor and up to $1,000 in materials for home repairs.
+Low and moderate income homeowners must be 62 or older and/or disabled and reside in the property to qualify.
+Typical repairs include:

 Adults and 50 Plus - Discover a wide variety of activities and services offered by the library, including reading recommendations, technology assistance, special events, research help, retirement planning resources and more.

 Aging and Disability Resources - The Access Services branch of the Fairfax County Public Library removes barriers to library services for people with permanent and temporary disabilities.
 They have also included a list of Useful Links for People with Disabilities.

 eBooks, eAudiobooks and Magazines - The library offers free access to eBooks and eAudiobooks, which are digital books that you can read or listen to on a computer or a portable device.
 You will need a Fairfax County Public Library card in order to access these services.

 To report a scam or get help if you or a loved one has fallen victim, call AARP’s toll-free service for assistance.
 Their trained volunteers and staff can help with what to do next.
 Call 877-908-3360, Monday-Friday, 7 a.m. to 11 p.m.

 The Fairfax County Area Agency on Aging’s IT On-Call Program will help you learn to talk with family and friends virtually.
 IT assistance is free and available to area residents 60 or older and those 18 and over with a disability.
 Call 703-324-5406.

 What can IT On-Call do for you?
 Our tech savvy vetted volunteers help in various ways, including: